focus000/obsidian/Zettelkasten/Layer 2.md

 - use principles of cryptography to keep safety

 cons:
-- has weak   General Computing Capabilities
+- has weak general computing capabilities

 ### Polygon